-More than 2000 people from China and abroad joined the event either virtually or on site.
-They are policy makers, academics, people working in cold chain trade businesses, more than 1500 of them from China, and more than 500 of them from Cambodia, Lao PDR, Thailand, Mongolia, Myanmar and Vietnam.
-SRECA has supported to invite participants from its focus countries – Cambodia, Lao PDR, Mongolia and Vietnam.
+More than 2000 people joined the event either virtually or on site.
+Participants included policy makers, academics, cold chain trade businesses, with around 1500 from China, and more than 500 from Cambodia, Lao PDR, Thailand, Mongolia, Myanmar and Vietnam.
+SRECA has supported specifically the participation from its focus countries.

-Mr. Florian Miss, the director of the SRECA project, together with delegates from State Administration for Market Regulation (SAMR), China-ASEAN Business Council, China-ASEAN centre, and CIQA gave opening remarks to this workshop.
-Mr. Florian Miss also took the chance to review SRECA’s collaboration with CIQA over 2021, and shared SRECA and CIQA’s together goal in 2022 to further initiate cooperation activities in triangular formats, to support third countries, focusing on topics like supporting women entrepreneurs, enhancing knowledge on business promotion structures in China and Europe, as well as training for SMEs on export and import processes for agricultural goods.
+The SRECA project director, together with delegates from State Administration for Market Regulation (SAMR), China-ASEAN Business Council, China-ASEAN centre, and CIQA gave opening remarks to this workshop and reviewed SRECA’s collaboration with CIQA over 2021.
+In 2022, SRECA and CIQA aim to further initiate cooperation activities in triangular formats, to support third countries, focusing on topics like supporting women entrepreneurs, enhancing knowledge on business promotion structures, as well as training for SMEs on export and import processes for agricultural goods.

 Chinese speakers from the World Bank, SAMR, GACC, Chinese Academy of International Trade and Economic Cooperation (CAITEC), China National Institute of Standardization, Beijing Jiaotong University, the CCIC Group, and many other relevant government institutes, academic organisations, and businesses shared their inputs in the workshop and moderated dialogues among all participants.